 An increasing number of insurance companies are beginning to recognize the long-term benefits of dental implants and will provide some coverage toward their cost.
 It’s worth asking if your insurance company to provide the cost they would pay for dentures or a bridge to be put toward dental implants.

-We work with CareCredit, a company that offers low, monthly payment plans for health care procedures that are not commonly covered by insurance, like dental implants.
+We also work with CareCredit, which offers low monthly payment plans for health care procedures that are not commonly covered by insurance, like dental implants.